rope-hmg/Magical-Magic-Mages/README.md

 Yellow = Lightning
 Green  = Restoration

-* Ice:         When hit, freezes some number of opponent blocks.
+* **Ice**:         When hit, freezes some number of opponent blocks.
 Frozen blocks have to be hit multiple times to break
-* Poison:      When hit, adds poison dots to the opponent.
+* **Poison**:      When hit, adds poison dots to the opponent.
 Opponent takes `poison_damage` every turn they have a dot, dot is decreased by 1 every turn.
-* Fire:        When hit, either thaws caster's blocks, or burns blocks opponent's blocks.
+* **Fire**:        When hit, either thaws caster's blocks, or burns blocks opponent's blocks.
 Burning blocks break after two turns.
 Hitting burning blocks does damage to the caster, but extinguishes the flame
-* Lightning:   When hit, zaps and breaks blocks in straight lines around itself (should it avoid self damaging affects applied to blocks?)
+* **Lightning**:   When hit, zaps and breaks blocks in straight lines around itself (should it avoid self damaging affects applied to blocks?)
-* Restoration: When hit, restores some amount of the caster's health
+* **Restoration**: When hit, restores some amount of the caster's health

 Ice Staff:
 * Increase number of frozen blocks